cjlaserna/vibecheckbot/README.md

 # 🤖 Vibe Check Discord Bot
 A discord bot checking for vibes that sprouted from online meme culture.
-This discord bot is currently under development.
-Forking and making suggestions is more than welcome.
+This discord bot is no longer being worked on

 # [Use The Bot](https://discordapp.com/api/oauth2/authorize?client_id=646954861249691650&permissions=8&scope=bot)